Federal funds rate: International effects

 A low federal funds rate makes investments in developing countries such as China or Mexico more attractive.
 A high federal funds rate makes investments outside the United States less attractive.
 The long period of a very low federal funds rate from 2009 forward resulted in an increase in investment in developing countries.
 As the United States began to return to a higher rate in the end of 2015 investments in the United States became more attractive and the rate of investment in developing countries began to fall.
-The rate also affects the value of currency, a higher rate increasing the value of the U.S. dollar and decreasing the value of currencies such as the Mexican peso.
+The rate also affects the value of currency, a higher rate slowing the decrease of the U.S. dollar and decreasing the value of currencies such as the Mexican peso.